Ben Dunkelman: Military career

 Dunkelman's defiance of the evacuation order forced Laskov to attempt to obtain sanction from a higher level.
 However, David Ben-Gurion finally vetoed the order; the Arab inhabitants in Nazareth were never forced to evacuate.
 Dunkelman's argument that expelling the mostly Christian Palestinians of Nazareth would damage relations with the overwhelming Christian nations of the West seemed to have changed Ben-Gurion's mind.
 During the war, Dunkelman met and married Yael Lifshitz.
 Lifshitz was a corporal in the Israeli Army who served under Dunkelman.

+In spite of this incident, the Seventh Brigade was otherwise known as one of the crueler combat forces of the period.
+Israeli historian Ilan Pappé writes: "In many of the Palestinian oral histories that have now come to the fore, few brigade names appear.
+However, Brigade Seven is mentioned again and again, together with such adjectives as 'terrorist' and 'barbarous.'"
+In his memoirs, Dunkelman later admitted to having allowed his troops to loot Palestinian property.
+His unit was also implicated in numerous massacres of Palestinian civilians during Operation Hiram, including the Safsaf massacre and the Sa'sa' massacre.

 Civilian career

-After the war Dunkelman was offered, but refused, a commission in the peacetime Israeli Army; the Dunkelmans returned instead to Toronto where he went into the family business, which he expanded then sold to Dylex Limited in 1967.
+After the war Dunkelman was offered, but refused, a commission in the peacetime Israeli Army; the Dunkelmans returned instead to Toronto where he went into the family business, which he expanded, then sold to Dylex Limited in 1967.
 In recognition of Dunkelman's World War II service, the Parliament of Canada voted to give Yael Dunkelman Canadian citizenship, instead of forcing her to apply for Canadian citizenship, which her husband called a "splendid gesture".
-The Dunkelmans were to have six children.
+The Dunkelmans had six children.